fd0e/site-1/wiki/pages/getting-started.md

 ### PC (windows)

-* On a PC, you'll need to get an ssh client.
-[PuTTY](http://www.putty.org/) is a good one.
-    - host: tilde.team
+- [git bash](https://gitforwindows.org) included with a standard git install
+- [msys2](https://msys2.github.io) is quite nice and has support for [mosh](https://mosh.org)
-* another option is to use [WSL (windows subsystem for linux)](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+- another option is to use [WSL (windows subsystem for linux)](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
-* or [git bash](https://git-scm.com) included with a standard git install

 ### Linux

-* Open a terminal.
+- Open a terminal.
 Try ctrl + alt + t.
-* `ssh your_username@tilde.team`
+- `ssh your_username@tilde.team`
-* Enter your password.
+- Enter your password.

 ### Mac

-* Browse to Applications/Utilities/Terminal and launch Terminal (or press cmd+space, start typing Terminal, and press return)
+- Browse to Applications/Utilities/Terminal and launch Terminal (or press cmd+space, start typing Terminal, and press return)
-* `ssh your_username@tilde.team`
+- `ssh your_username@tilde.team`
-* Enter your password.
+- Enter your password.

-## Finding your index.html file
+## Finding your index.php file

 There are some basic command line commands you'll want to Google and learn, but for this tutorial you only need a few:

-* `ls` = list files and folders in current directory
+- `ls` = list files and folders in current directory
-* `cd` = change directories
+- `cd` = change directories
-* `nano` = a command line text editor
+- `nano` = a command line text editor

 Type: `ls` to see where you are.
 You should see a directory called "public_html"

 Type: `cd public_html` to move into that folder. (cd stands for change directory.)

 Type: `ls` to see where you are.
-You should see your index.html file Editing your index.html file
+You should see your index.php file Editing your index.php file

-Type: `nano index.html` to open your index.html file and begin editing
+Type: `nano index.php` to open your index.php file and begin editing

 Edit your file, willy nilly